alancaptcha/wordpress-form/readme.txt

 = Do you have a setup guide? =

-Yes, you can view a setup guide for the plugin XXX.
+Yes, you can view a setup guide for the plugin at [docs.alancaptcha.com](https://docs.alancaptcha.com/ "Alan-Captcha Documentation").

 = Where do I find my Site Key and API Key? =

-You can find your Site Key and API Key in the ??? your ALAN Captcha account.
+You can find your Site Key and API Key on the Dashboard after loging in at [my.alancaptcha.com](https://my.alancaptcha.com "Manage Alan-Captcha").

 = Will more integrations be added in the future? =